akattuman/akattuman.github.io/notes/internet-writing-forms.md

 ## Indexing

 A chronological list is a meaningful way to view blog posts, but there is no obvious structure through which to view a set of notes.
-This leaves a difficult question of how to surface them.
+This leaves a difficult question of how to surface them:

+- [Roam Research](https://roamresearch.com/) gives you a graph overview, but this can become unwieldy at scale.
+- [Andy Matuschak](https://andymatuschak.org/) does not provide an 'index or navigational aids' for his notes, but offers a 'What's top of mind' note as an entry point for traversing through the links.

 [^alt-text]: One litmus test might be 'can you replace the interactive components with some kind of alt text and still make sense of the writing?'
 An example that should pass this test is a blog post with an embedded video.
 An example that should fail might be some kind of a visualiser to scrub through different versions of a piece of writing.